raydebug/form-builder/README.md

 - ✅ Test coverage for core functionality
 - ✅ Pages identified by names instead of numbers for better usability
 - ✅ **NEW**: Dual add buttons feature with comprehensive E2E testing (14/14 tests passing)
-- ✅ **NEW**: Ultra-compact FormTree with extreme left-alignment and collapsed-by-default behavior
+- ✅ **NEW**: Ultra-minimal FormTree: no checkboxes, 10px node height, maximum density

 ## Architecture